 First time user?
 Sign Up for Pay Now.
 Link will open in a new window/tab.

-MILLBURY, MASSACHUSETTS — In time for the home heating season, bankHometown has contributed an additional $25,000 to its fuel assistance program for Millbury and Sutton residents, a fund first established by Millbury Savings Bank in 2005 to help low-income families pay their home energy costs.
-With the 2019 merger of bankHometown and Millbury Savings, the additional contribution demonstrates bankHometown’s continued commitment to the program and brings total contributions to $405,000.
+MILLBURY, MASSACHUSETTS — For this year’s home heating season, bankHometown has contributed an additional $25,000 to its fuel assistance program for Millbury and Sutton residents, a fund first established in 2005 to help low-income families pay their home energy costs.
+This brings total contributions to the program to $430,000.

-“Marking its 17th year, our fuel assistance program is critical to helping local families meet the high cost of heating their homes,” said bankHometown President and CEO Robert J. Morton.
-“We’re pleased to continue funding this important program for our neighbors in need.”
+“Now in its 18th year, our fuel fund helps local families in need meet the high cost of heating their homes,” said bankHometown President and CEO Robert J. Morton.
+“We’re pleased to continue funding this important program for our Millbury and Sutton neighbors.”

-The fund will provide fuel assistance to households in Millbury and Sutton that meet federal guidelines for low-income individuals.
+The fund provides fuel assistance to households in Millbury and Sutton that meet federal guidelines for low-income individuals.
 For qualifying applicants, bankHometown will pay $350 for oil, natural gas, or electric directly to the energy supplier.
-Last winter, nearly 60 local families received assistance.
+Last winter, more than 50 local families received assistance.

 Eligible properties include owner-occupied, single-family residences or apartments.
 Ineligible properties include subsidized housing, multi-family housing producing rental income (even if owner-occupied), and apartments that include heat as part of the rent.

 The program will be administered by both the Millbury and Sutton Senior Centers and will end March 31.
-To apply or to determine if you are eligible, contact one of the program’s coordinators: Judith O’Connor, Millbury Senior Center, 1 River Street, (508) 865-9247, or Michelle Edelstein, Sutton Senior Center, 19 Hough Road, (508) 234-0703.
+To apply or to determine if you are eligible, contact one of the program’s coordinators: Kendra Faldetta, Millbury Senior Center, 1 River Street, (508) 865-9247, or Michelle Edelstein, Sutton Senior Center, 19 Hough Road, (508) 234-0703.

 In the Photo

-bankHometown Vice President and Branch Officer Christine M. Lucier and President and CEO Robert J. Morton with Judith O’Connor, director of the Millbury Senior Center.
-O’Connor along with Michelle Edelstein (not pictured) of the Sutton Senior Center help administer bankHometown’s fuel assistance program for Millbury and Sutton residents.
+(L-R) bankHometown Elm St., Millbury office Assistant Branch Manager Kim Henrichon along with Kendra Faldetta of the Millbury Senior Center and Michelle Edelstein of the Sutton Senior Center.
+Both centers help administer bankHometown’s fuel assistance program for Millbury and Sutton residents.